Product

 The direct sales channel of underwriters to clients is gaining market share (~6-7% market share in life and ~10-11% in non-life insurance), thereby endangering the position of identified brokers in the value chain (McKinsey & Company, April 2021)

-Retail insurance brokerage industry.
+Dive into the Retail insurance brokerage industry

-With the full report, you have access to…
+With the full report, you’ll gain access to:

 Detailed assessments of the market outlook